Skip to main content

 • Controls: are the management policies your company.
 They flag performance indicators, telling you that something might be worth investigating.

-In short, Cadence tells you where to go, but Controls tell you what to focus on.
+In short, Controls tell you what to focus on.

 How do Controls work?